Part 3: Management and Accountability

 Business continuity arrangements

 The AOFM has business continuity and pandemic plans to ensure that its critical activities can continue in the event of a major disruption or influenza pandemic.
-These include the provision of back up arrangements that can be implemented when the AOFM’s office accommodation is not able to be used or when staff are immobilised.
+These include the provision of back up arrangements that can be implemented when the AOFM’s office accommodation is not able to be used or when AOFM staff are not available to perform key tasks.
 There is also an information technology (IT) disaster recovery plan which sets out the processes required to restore critical IT-reliant functions in the aftermath of a significant disruption.
-During the year, the range of AOFM IT applications and systems accessible at the business continuity site was extended.
+During the year, IT hardware at the business continuity site was upgraded and virtualisation was implemented.
+These changes provide improved availability and access to production servers.
+Remote desktop technology was also implemented.
+This allows the more rapid mobilisation of laptop computers at the business continuity site.
 Business continuity plans were also updated and tested.

 Management of human resources